 Broeckelman reported findings related to the receipt and disbursements of taxpayer funds.
-They are found are pages 63 through 67 of this report.
-The findings address issues such as a lack of segregation of duties, receipting of state revolving loan funds, disbursements exceeding budget, and publication requirements for the summary of receipts and disbursements by fund, Annual Urban Renewal report deficiencies and debt service payments under Iowa Code.
+They are found are pages 62 through 65 of this report.
+The findings address issues such as a lack of segregation of duties, accounting for internal transfers and debt service payments, publication requirements for the summary of receipts and disbursements by fund, and Annual Urban Renewal report deficiencies.

-Five of the six findings discussed are repeated from the prior year.
+Three of the four findings discussed are repeated from the prior year.
 The City Council has a fiduciary responsibility to provide oversight of the City's operations and financial transactions.
 Oversight is typically defined as the "watchful and responsible care" a governing body exercises in its fiduciary capacity.